kemalunel/AWS-Fargate-Service-with-AWS-CDK-IaaC-/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to My CDK TypeScript project

-This is a blank project for CDK development with TypeScript.
+This is a AWS ECS Fargate project for CDK development with TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.